Last updated January 1, 2023

 - Emergency.
 In an emergency, including to protect the personal safety of any person.

-- Corporate Restructuring.
-For a corporate transaction (or negotiation of a corporate transaction) involving sale or transfer of all or a part of our business or assets (corporate transaction may include, for example, any merger, financing, acquisition, divestiture or dissolution transaction or proceeding).
-We may transfer your personal information in the event of an insolvency, bankruptcy, or receivership.
-If another company acquires our company, business, or assets, that company will possess the personal information collected by us and will assume the rights and obligations regarding your personal information as described in this Statement.
+- Business Transferees.
+For a corporate transaction (or negotiation of a corporate transaction) involving a proposed or actual sale or transfer of all or a part of our business or assets (corporate transaction may include, for example, any merger, financing, acquisition, divestiture or dissolution transaction or proceeding).
+We may transfer your personal data in the event of an insolvency, bankruptcy, or receivership.

-Mixpanel maintains appropriate and reasonable administrative, technical, and physical safeguards designed to help protect your personal information to prevent loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
+In compliance with applicable laws, Mixpanel maintains administrative, technical, and physical safeguards designed to help protect your personal data to prevent loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 However, no transmission over the internet is 100% secure.
-We encourage you to protect your usernames and passwords to help prevent anyone from accessing or abusing your Application Services account(s), including not using the same passwords for the Application Services that you use with other accounts.
-If you have any questions about the security of your personal information, you can contact us at firstname.lastname@example.org.
+We encourage you to protect your usernames and passwords to help prevent anyone from accessing or abusing your Services account(s), including not using the same passwords that you use with other accounts.
+If you have any questions about the security of your personal data, you can contact us at email@example.com.

 YOUR INFORMATION CHOICES AND CHANGES

 - Access, Correction, and Deletion.
-If you wish to request access to or correction or deletion of personal information about you that we hold, you have some controls available to you from the “Account Settings” portion of the Application Services.
-You can also contact our Privacy Program or our Data Protection Officer at email@example.com.
+If you wish to request access to or correction or deletion of personal data about you that we hold, you have some controls available to you from the “Account Settings” portion of the Services.
+You can also contact our Privacy Program at firstname.lastname@example.org.
 However, to the extent permitted by applicable law, we reserve the right to charge a fee or decline requests that are unreasonable or excessive, where providing the information would be prohibited by law or could adversely affect the privacy or other rights of another person, or where we are unable to authenticate you as the person to whom the information relates.

 - Email Communications.
 You may opt-out of receiving promotional or marketing emails from Mixpanel by following the instructions in those emails.
 If you opt-out, we may still send you non-promotional emails, such as emails about your Mixpanel projects or our ongoing business relationship.